chpmk98/stock_valuation/README.md

 ## Explaination of Output
 The fiveYearAnalysis and tenYearAnalysis files contain the same analysis across either a five-year time period or a ten-year time period.
 The five-year analysis gives more recent performance of the stocks while the ten-year analysis provides more data to work with.

-In the analyses, we consider the performance of the Market, your current Portfolio, and the other stocks that you are interested in.
+In the analyses, we consider the performance of the Market, your current Portfolio, and the other stocks that you are interested in (generally referred to as "assets" in the subsequent text).
 For each of these, we calculate the following:

 *Arithmetic Average Return* is the expected yearly percent return.
 Higher values are better.